RiddhiLokhande/EXP-14/README.md

 # Experiment 14

 ### Aim
-To study and implement Inheritance
+To study and implement Inheritance in c++.

 ### Software
 Visual Studio Code